U.A.E.

 implemented.

-For further assistance contact the local Agent, respective Port Authority or MEMAC
+For further assistance contact the local agent, respective Port Authority or MEMAC

 as the Regional Centre at